theislab/scib/docs/source/scib_metrics.rst

 Batch Correction Metrics
 ------------------------

-Batch correction metrics return a value ranging from 0 to 1, in which larger scores represent better batch removal.
+Batch correction metrics values are scaled by default between 0 and 1, in which larger scores represent better batch removal.

 .. autosummary::
     :toctree: api/